weaviate/recipes-ts/generative-search/openai/README.md

 ## Welcome to our recipe using

+[Generative Search](https://weaviate.io/developers/weaviate/search/generative) allows you to improve your search results by piping them through LLM models to perform RAG.
+In Weaviate, this is done with `generate.nearText`, `generate.nearObject` and `generate.nearVector` operators.

 To run this, add your `OPENAI_API_KEY` to your .env file.

 ## 🌱 Step 1